May 18, 2008

 Actually, I had no interest in journalism.
 I was drawing and painting, writing poems on the sly, but knew that my most pressing need was to get a job since my parents were separating and I was about to find myself at the age of eighteen alone, having to support myself, and having to figure out what to do with the rest of my life.
 I knew that if I was to have any college education, it would have to be at night while I worked during the day.
 That’s what happened, and though it took years to get my bachelor’s degree, I stuck with it, despite the fact that my choice of a major seemed ridiculously unpractical.
 I studied Russian language and literature knowing perfectly well that I would never get to be good enough to teach the subject.
 So, why did I do it?
 You may be asking.
 I loved reading the Great Russian writers and poets in the original.
 Beyond that, I can’t think of any other reason.

 I’m occasionally asked when is it that I decided to become a poet and my reply — which puzzles people — is that I never did.
 I wrote poems late at night, published them in literary magazines, went to poetry readings, got to know some poets, but all along I wanted to be a painter.
 The problem was that I had little, practically no talent.
 I was almost thirty when I finally came to my senses and stopped painting.
-In the meantime, I published my first book of poems and was preparing my second one while working at various office jobs in
+In the meantime, I published my first book of poems and was preparing my second one while working at various office jobs in Chicago and New York and enjoying myself.

 As you are about to discover, there is nothing like living in an interesting place, making new friends, spending a great deal of time with them, falling in and out of love and even having a job you like.
 Unfortunately, events in the world have a way of periodically disrupting our lives.
 I vividly recall going to work one morning at Chicago Sun Times and being greeted by some of my fellow workers with the news that I am going to Lebanon to fight the Arabs.
 They were kidding me.
 The year was 1958.
-President Eisenhower had sent marines to
+President Eisenhower had sent marines to Beirut and the headlines in the papers said more troops may be required.
+In any case, for a moment I was terrified.
+Not ready to be drafted yet and leave behind my cozy little set up.
+Later, I did serve in the army, but luckily didn’t end up in Vietnam as my younger brothers did.

 Reality is unforgiving